naimatkhan288/devops-assessment/README.md

 Install Prometheus:

-helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx helm install prometheus prometheus-community/prometheus --namespace ingress-nginx
+helm install ingress-nginx ingress-nginx/ingress-nginx --namespace ingress-nginx

+helm install prometheus prometheus-community/prometheus --namespace ingress-nginx

 Once the installation is complete, you should have Nginx Ingress and Prometheus running in your cluster.
-You can verify their deployment using kubectl commands, kubectl get deployments -n <namespace>. kubectl get deployments -n ingress-nginx
+You can verify their deployment using kubectl commands,

+kubectl get deployments -n <namespace>

+kubectl get deployments -n ingress-nginx

 ## III - service deployment:
-Build image from the Dockerfile and run image locally docker build -t naimat/devops-task . docker run -p 3000:80 -d naimat/devops-task
+Build image from the Dockerfile and run image locally

+docker build -t naimat/devops-task .

+docker run -p 3000:80 -d naimat/devops-task

--# docker ps
+docker ps

 To verify the application locally or using ec2 instance public ip, I used public ip of ec2 intance to check the it works locally.